C260: Religious Accommodations

 The University of New Mexico (UNM) community is sensitive to the religious practices of the various faiths represented in its student body and employees.
 This Policy Document provides guidance to faculty, supervisors, and students pertaining to requests for religious accommodations.

 Every reasonable effort should be made to help students avoid negative academic consequences when their religious obligations conflict with academic requirements.
 UNM respects the right of all students and faculty to observe religious holidays and will make reasonable accommodation, upon request, for such observances.
-If a request for accommodation is denied, the student or faculty member may appeal to the Provost or the Chancellor for Health Sciences.
+If a request for accommodation is denied, the student or faculty member may appeal to the Provost or the Executive Vice President for Health Sciences.

 All UNM students, academic faculty and administrators.